fundamentals MS Teams Tips and Tricks

 • [Descriptive Name]_P e.g., Chess Club_P

-• Internal vs External Client/Partner Teams
+• For Internal vs External Client/Partner Teams

 • Internal